 #8 Dog Vaccinations And Dog License Requirements

-Dog vaccinations and dog licenses are administered by the San Diego County Department of Animal Services.
+Dog vaccinations and dog licenses are administered by OC Animal Care.

-The fees help the department to carry out their fantastic work, including helping to pay for the care of lost and orphaned pets, and promoting animal welfare, animal health and animal safety in the community.
+The fees help the department to carry out their fantastic work.
+This includes helping to pay for the care of lost and orphaned pets.
+And promoting animal welfare, animal health and animal safety in the community.